-Year after year, Virginia Beach makes the list of best large cities to live in, and it’s because this Virginia coastal city has so much to offer people from all walks of life—family-friendly neighborhoods, incredible year-round weather, beautiful beaches, a growing dining and nightlife scene, a large military presence, and several public golf courses.
-For those relocating for work, Virginia Beach has a massive tourism industry that continues to grow and drive job creation in the area, and the city is home to several large employers, including GEICO, Amerigroup, Sentara Healthcare, and the U.S. Navy.
+Perfect for anyone from all walks of life, Virginia Beach is a fantastic large city to live in thanks to safe, affordable neighborhoods, incredible year-round weather, beautiful beaches, a growing dining and nightlife scene, a large military presence, and several public golf courses.
+For those relocating for work, Virginia Beach is a major U.S. city that has a massive tourism industry that continues to grow and drive job creation in the area, and the city is home to several large employers, including GEICO, Amerigroup, Sentara Healthcare, and the Navy Exchange.

 Things to Do in Virginia Beach

-Take on the waves, lounge on the sand, or go fishing at Virginia Beach Oceanfront, where you’ll find a three-mile boardwalk lined with outdoor restaurants and bars.
-Check out the annual Neptune Festival, Virginia’s Beach massive end-of-summer celebration with concerts, epic sand-sculpting competitions, and parades.
-See more than 300 species of fish, turtles, and seals at the Virginia Beach Aquarium.
 Take a casual stroll and enjoy a picnic at the scenic First Landing State Park.
-Check out the private collection of airplanes from WWI and WWII at the Military Aviation Museum.
-Or sample craft brews and chat with brewers on the Virginia Beach Craft Beer Tour.
+Check out the waves, lounge on the sand, or go fishing at the Virginia Beach Oceanfront, where you’ll find a three-mile boardwalk lined with outdoor restaurants and bars.
+Head to the annual Neptune Festival, Virginia’s Beach massive end-of-summer celebration with concerts, epic sand-sculpting competitions, and parades.
+See more than 300 species of fish, turtles, and seals at the Virginia Aquarium & Marine Science Center.
+View the private collection of airplanes from WWI and WWII at the Military Aviation Museum.
+Or sample craft beers and chat with brewers on the Virginia Beach Guided Craft Brewery Tour.

 Moving to one of these cities?
 Extra Space Storage has conveniently located storage facilities across the U.S. that can help you find a secure place for your belongings during the transition.
 Find self storage near you!